 Scroll down this page for cruise itinerary, speaker bios and genealogy presentations.

-Gena Philibert-Ortega’s Gold, Pioneers, and Family History will set sail August 23 – 29, 2020 from Seattle, Washington.
-Sailing on the Emerald Princess from Princess Cruise Lines, additional stops are planned for Victoria, British Columbia; Ketchikan; Juneau; and Skagway.
-This 6-day cruise includes five ports as well as plenty of time ‘at sea’ for genealogy programs.
+Gena Philibert-Ortega’s Gold, Pioneers, and Family History will set sail August 23 – 30, 2020 from Seattle, Washington.
+Sailing on the Emerald Princess from Princess Cruise Lines, additional stops are planned for Ketchikan, Juneau, and Skagway, Alaska; Victoria, British Columbia; and returning to Seattle.
+This 7-day cruise includes five ports as well as plenty of time ‘at sea’ for genealogy programs.

 Terri O’Connell’s travel company Cruise Planners is in charge of travel arrangements and cruise registration.